smcneece/ha-esunpower/README.md

 ---

-## PLEASE TAKE A FEW MINUTES TO READ - FIRMWARE COMPATIBILITY
+## PLEASE TAKE A FEW MINUTES TO READ: FIRMWARE COMPATIBILITY

-**The integration supports ALL PVS hardware (PVS5 & PVS6) and ALL firmware versions** - Automatically detects and adapts to your system:
+**The integration supports ALL PVS hardware (PVS5 & PVS6) and ALL firmware versions.** Automatically detects and adapts to your system:
 - **PVS5 & PVS6 Hardware**: Full support for both hardware generations
 - **Firmware BUILD 61840+**: Uses official SunStrong `pypvs` library with LocalAPI authentication
 - **Firmware BUILD < 61840**: Uses legacy dl_cgi endpoints
 - **Auto-Detection**: Queries PVS for firmware BUILD number and selects correct method automatically
 - **Safety Fallback**: If new firmware LocalAPI fails, automatically falls back to legacy mode

 ### Battery systems are working!
-(Tested on new firmware)- If you're on new firmware and have a battery system you should be able to use this integraiton now.
+(Tested on new firmware)

+If you're on new firmware and have a battery system you should be able to use this integration now.

 ---